Textualize/rich/docs/source/console.rst

 Alternate screen
 ----------------

-Terminals support an 'alternate screen' mode which consists of a single screen which doesn't scroll.
-This mode is typically used for more application-like interfaces.
-Rich supports this mode via the :meth:`~rich.console.Console.set_alt_screen` method, but it is recommended that you use :meth:`~rich.console.Console.screen` which returns a context manager.
-The context manager ensures that normal terminal operations are restored on exit.
+Terminals support an 'alternate screen' mode which is separate from the regular terminal and allows for full-screen applications that leave the regular stream of input and commands intact.
+Rich supports this mode via the :meth:`~rich.console.Console.set_alt_screen` method, although it is recommended that you use :meth:`~rich.console.Console.screen` which returns a context manager.
+The context manager ensures that alternate mode is disabled on exit.

 Here's an example of an alternate screen::